-Always measure your progress towards key milestones to remain on track and adjust goals for your desired completion time.
+Be sure to measure your progress toward key milestones to remain on track and adjust goals for your desired completion time.

 Maintaining communications with your accounting platform provider and IT specialists initiating the implementation is also important.
 You'll need to align requirements and goals from the beginning to achieve system deliverables on time and on budget.
 This is the time where a structured adoption plan needs to be created and orchestrated from the C-suite, down.
-You can find more details on implementation risks and best practices in our video/blog, here.